jameskimmel/BIMCloudBasicBackupScript/README.md

 Unfortunately BIMCloud Basic has no backup option included.

-That is why I wrote my own script, based on the v24 backup script from Graphisoft: http://dl.graphisoft.com/ftp/techsupport/documentation/BIMcloud_Backup_Guide/v24PcServerAndManagerBk...
+That is why I wrote my own script, based on the BimCloud v24 backup script from Graphisoft: http://dl.graphisoft.com/ftp/techsupport/documentation/BIMcloud_Backup_Guide/v24PcServerAndManagerBk...
 I was unable to find a newer official template for v25 or v26.
-The script was tested to work with v26.
+The script was tested to work with Bimcloud v26.

 The script is just a single backup.bat batch file.